Brindha77/Edge-Detection/README.md

 Import the required packages.

 ## Step2:
-Read the image and cconvert into gray image.
+Read the image and convert into gray image.

 ## Step3:
 Remove the noise of the image using gaussian operator.